Paureel/XAI-AGE/README.md

 ## License

-Distributed under the GPL-2.0 License License.
+Distributed under the GPL-2.0 License.
 The changed files compared to the original PNET publication was marked in every affected files.